This easy strawberry cake filling is made with fresh, juicy strawberries, requires just four simple ingredients, and bursts with strawberry flavor.

 Full measurements are in the recipe card below.

-Strawberries- I used fresh strawberries for the filling, but you can use frozen strawberries as well!
+Strawberries- I used fresh strawberries for the sauce, but you can use frozen strawberries as well!
 If you are using frozen strawberries, there is no need to defrost them.
 You will have to cook the mixture for longer.

 Cornstarch- to thicken the filling.
-The best way to add cornstarch to the filling is to mix a little bit of water with the cornstarch (making a cornstarch slurry), and then add it to the mixture.
+The best way to add cornstarch to the filling is to mix a little bit of water with the cornstarch (making a cornstarch slurry) and then add it to the mixture.

 Sugar- I used granulated sugar for the filling, but you can use caster sugar as well.